ankane/searchkick/README.md

 ### Queuing

-Push ids of records needing reindexed to a queue and reindex in bulk for better performance.
+Push ids of records needing reindexing to a queue and reindex in bulk for better performance.
 First, set up Redis in an initializer.
 We recommend using [connection_pool](https://github.com/mperham/connection_pool).

 ```ruby
 Searchkick.redis = ConnectionPool.new { Redis.new }